 The ease of use with these systems makes them very popular.
 Many people also experience softer, more moisturized skin after soaking in a hot tub equipped with a salt system.

 The low salinity level required with these systems does not corrode spa equipment.
+Learn more about salt systems.

 Cons of Salt Systems